ashrafulhaque89/fnz/README.md

 This API has full CRUD functionalities with 3 endpoints:
 1. api/customers : Shows list of Customers
 2. api/customers/id : Shows customer by Customer's Id
-3. api/customers/report : Shows a breakdown of average customer ages by Genders
+3. api/customers/report : Shows a breakdown of average customer ages by customers' Genders

 - To run the app, use - dotnet run - command in the CLI
 - Get List of Customers http://localhost:5000/api/customers/